-Some prefer paper books and some prefer the best tablets, but there are still plenty of people looking for the best eReader out there – these devices offer a much better reading experience than a tablet, and are more convenient and portable than books.
+Some prefer paper books and some prefer the best tablets, while younger readers may want one of the best tablets for kids, but there are still plenty of people looking for the best eReader out there – these devices offer a much better reading experience than a tablet, and are more convenient and portable than books.

 An eReader lets you carry an entire library of books in one tiny device – but which is the best Kindle or the best eReader out there right now?
 Let T3's best eReader guide show you the finest digital book readers on the market today.

 - Only interested in Kindles?
 Check out our round-up of the best Amazon Kindle deals

 - Read our the Amazon Kindle Oasis review

 - Or discover what the best Amazon Kindle ereaders are right now